algoholics-ntua/algorithms/README.md

 ## Structure

-Our repository uses the following file structure:
+The problems in each topic are organized by subtopic or difficulty:

 ```
 ├── Topic1
 |   |
 |   ├── Resources.md
 |   |
-│   ├── Site1
+│   ├── Easy
 │   │   ├── Problem1
 │   │   ├── Problem2
 │   │   └── Problem3
 |   |
-|   └── Site2
+|   └── Medium
 │       ├── Problem1
 │       ├── Problem2
 │       └── Problem3